-Standards-based grading (SBG) is an innovative educational practice that increases learning by better engaging students and creating a positive classroom environment.
+Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

-This article is an introduction to SBG intended for parents and educators new to standards-based education.
+This page introduces SBG (and related techniques) to parents and educators new to standards-based education.

 The Basics of SBG